stevenjpr/stevenjpr/HumanUserGuide.md

 ### What are some honest, unfiltered things about you?
 * *Tell us about things that others may not easily discern about you.*

 I'm one of those people with way too many hobbies.
+The result is:
-*  The good news: I'm never bored.
+*  Good news: I'm never bored.
 I don't think I've been bored for a minute of a day in my life.
-*  The bad news: I never have the time that I'd like to be able to spend on all of them.
+*  Bad news: I never have the time that I'd like to be able to spend on all of them.

 Outside of work, my primary hobby is sailing.
 I keep a boat in Seattle and love nothing more than being on the water on a warm day.